JoyM25/Online-Resume/README.md

 ## Projects
 ### HR Analytics Dashboard with Power BI
 [Publication]
+-	Developed an insightful analytics dashboard for the HR department.
+-	 Analysed attrition rates in correlation with factors such as job satisfaction, salary, and age.
+-	Implemented effective data visualization techniques to present information in a user-friendly manner.

 Developed objective strategy for discovering optimal EEG bands based on signal power spectra using **Python**.
 This data-driven approach led to better characterization of the underlying power spectrum by identifying bands that outperformed the more commonly used band boundaries by a factor of two.
 The proposed method provides a fully automated and flexible approach to capturing key signal components and possibly discovering new indices of brain activity.